 One Saturday morning, I arrived at the parking lot and saw a sign which read Traffic Survey Ahead.
-When I asked my coworker what was going on, he pointed to a man wearing an fluorescent orange vest and a large straw hat.
+When I asked my coworker what was going on, he pointed to a man wearing a fluorescent orange vest and a large straw hat.
 The man had set up a car counter across the entrance to the parking lot.
 He was supposed to survey people after they walked the trail.
-My coworker was unclear on who this guy was working for, but the man had assured my coworker that the results would go all the way to Congress.
+My coworker was unclear on who this guy worked for, but the man had assured my coworker the results would go all the way to Congress.

 Before the lot got busy Survey Guy tried to chat with me and my coworker.
 After all the hours he’d spent in the library working on his master’s degree in history, he was excited to have an outdoor job for the summer, he told us.
 I think he was trying to impress us, but he failed miserably.
 I just don’t think being in grad school necessarily means a person’s smart.
 This guy cam across as a big, bumbling loser.
 He was trying too hard, and he didn’t say anything witty or intelligent or thought-provoking.

 Survey Guy thought he’d have an easy day surveying the few people who came through the parking lot, enjoy the cool mountain air.
 He seemed really surprised when we got slammed and the lot filled with cars and the cars kept coming.
 No way was this guy going to be able to interview all the trail visitors who parked in the lot.